alexgolec/schwab-py/docs/auth.rst

 free to ask for help on our `Discord server <https://discord.gg/BEr6y6Xqyv>`__.

+.. _token_expiration:

 -------------------------
 Notes on Token Expiration
 -------------------------

 Tokens are only good for seven days.
-Under the hood, each token is actually good for *thirty minutes*, but the library transparently issues a request to Schwab to fetch a new token when it's time to do so.
-(This means the "token file" would more accurately be called the "file containing the specifications required to generate new tokens," but "token file" is simpler.)
-Once seven days have passed since the token was originally created, they will refuse to grant new thirty minute tokens, and you need to delete your old token file and create a new one by following your preferred token creation flow.
+Once seven days have passed since the token was originally created, you'll :ref:`see failures <invalid_client>` and will need to delete your old token file and create a new one.
 In practice, this means most users will want to adopt some sort of proactive token refreshing method.
 For instance, if you trade during the weekdays, you may want to delete and recreate your token on Sunday before the markets open.

 For users wanting to craft more custom workflows, the client :meth:`exposes the age of the token <schwab.client.Client.token_age>`.
 Note, however, that the